alphagov/govuk-prototype-kit/docs/updating-the-kit.md

 origin  https://github.com/paulmsmith/govuk_prototype_kit.git (push)
 ```

-So long as you can see a list of repositories as above, we can move on to adding a reference to the original 'alphagov' repository which we will need in order to upgrade.
+So long as you can see a list of repositories as above, we can move on to adding a reference to the original 'alphagov' repository which we will need in order to update.

 #### Adding the upstream remote repository